Symphony No. 8 (Beethoven): III. Tempo di menuetto

-Fourth movement
+IV.
+Allegro vivace

 The most substantial movement in the symphony, the finale is in sonata rondo form with a fast tempo.
 The metronome marking supplied by Beethoven himself is whole note = 84.
 This is the first symphonic movement in which the timpani are tuned in octaves, foreshadowing the similar octave-F tuning in the scherzo of the Ninth Symphony.
 Hopkins quoted the entire opening theme of the finale "in order to emphasize the outrageous impropriety of the last roaring C-sharp":